Sudden Oak Death Research and Education Program

 Visit our Phytophthora ramorum Symptom ID Guide for more information about recognizing Phytophthora disease issues.

-Lifecycle of Phytophthora ramorum
+Life cycle of Phytophthora ramorum

 Additional Information and Resources